Vyvyz/odin-recipes/README.md

-I am to build a website with multiple recipe pages.
+Website with main index page with multiple recipe links.